10 Strategies to Get More Reviews and Compete in SERPs

 Incorporating any of these tactics into your reputation management strategy will result in a surge of new reviews for your business.
 Pat yourself on the back but know this… you want to be the turtle, not the hare, for this race.

 Barbara Oliver Jewelry has been requesting reviews since 2009 and started using GatherUp in 2014.
-She has a NPS score of 97.
-She asks every customer for a review and has a participation rate of 35% for 1st-party reviews and 38% for 3rd-party reviews.
+She has a NPS score of 97, asks every customer, and has an average participation rate of over 36% for both 1st-party and 3rd-party reviews.

-Both 1st- and 3rd-party reviews are featured on her website.
-The Review Widget automatically marks up 1st-party reviews with review schema to impact SEO and help obtain stars in search results.
+All reviews on her website.
+The Review Widget automatically marks up 1st-party reviews with schema to impact SEO and help obtain stars in search results.

 She consistently shows up in top positions on SERPs for competitive keywords in her industry and local market.
-Her review count of 166 stands out in comparison to other jewelers, including big box competitors, in the local search results.
-As a top organic result, her review stars and total count get recognized as worthy of a consumer’s trust and increase click through rates.
+Her review count of 166 stands out in comparison to other jewelers, including big box competitors, in the local search results building consumer trust and increasing click through rates.

-Barbara’s commitment to exceptional customer service, creating conversations, and seeking out the best reputation management tools have earned her a stellar online reputation.
+Due to Barbara’s commitment to exceptional customer service, creating conversations, and seeking out the best reputation management tools she has earned a stellar online reputation.

 May we all be like Barbara.